Atriplex cinerea: Distribution

 on the coast (according to Atlas of Living Australia).
-It is found in Western Australia, South Australia, Victoria, Tasmania and NSW.
+It is found in Western Australia, South Australia, Victoria, Tasmania and New South Wales.
 Established on coastal sandy soils, specifically preferring bays and inlets such as Western Port Bay and Port Phillip Bay.
 The natural range and density of this species has decreased as major cities (Melbourne/Sydney/Adelaide) and subsequent suburbs have expanded along the coast of Australia.
 The distribution extends to the Bass Strait Islands and Tasmanian coastline.
 The presence of A. cinerea on these islands may suggest this species had a wider distribution in times of lower sea levels.

 It can also be found further abroad in Lord Howe Island (although described as having a "very restricted distribution") and in New Zealand.
 In the past, A. cinerea had been considered an adventive species to New Zealand.
 However a more recent study provided evidence, and accepted A. cinerea as a vagrant species indigenous to New Zealand.
 Evidence provided included the movement of fruits by near-shore currents as the most likely method of seed dispersal.
 Bracteoles of A. cinerea float in salt water for periods of 18–30 days.
 Further the seeds that were washed in fresh water after previously being immersed in salt water germinated more easily than seeds not subject to salt water immersion.
 The study concluded that "A. cinerea has always been scarce, its ability to successfully establish here has been hindered by its dioecious habit... its scarcity within New Zealand is primarily a natural rather than induced phenomenon."